Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 236,839, 102,424 total housing units (homes and apartments), and a median house value of $498,010, Scottsdale house prices are not only among the most expensive in Arizona, Scottsdale real estate also is some of the most expensive in all of America.
+With 255,310 people, 111,221 houses or apartments, and a median cost of homes of $565,763, Scottsdale house prices are not only among the most expensive in Arizona, Scottsdale real estate also is some of the most expensive in all of America.

 Relative to Arizona, our data show that Scottsdale's latest annual appreciation rate is lower than 70% of the other cities and towns in Arizona.